metabolomics-us/monitor/README.md

     $ python setup.py install

 Python versions 3.5 and newer are supported.

 Tests can be run using

     $ python setup.py test

 ## Usage

-Please note this tool depends on ProteoWizard being installed on the same host
+Please note this tool depends on ProteoWizard being installed on the same host.

+Configure ProteoWizard's installation folder in appconfig.yml

 ### Command-line tool